 When investing in cryptocurrency, Trustees must ensure that the Fund has legal ownership over the asset.
 When registering for a cryptocurrency wallet with a provider, please ensure that the wallet is under the name of the SMSF.

 It is an ATO requirement for all assets to be disclosed at market value at year end.
-Therefore, during the accounting process, we require Trustees whose Funds are investing in cryptocurrencies to provide us with a screenshot of their cryptocurrencies wallets at 30 June confirming the number of units owned as well as the market value of the cryptocurrencies owned by the Fund.
+Therefore, during the accounting process, we require Trustees whose Funds are investing in cryptocurrencies to provide us with a holding statement of their cryptocurrencies wallets at 30 June confirming the number of units owned as well as the market value of the cryptocurrencies owned by the Fund.
+Alternatively, Trustees can provide us with a screenshot showing the same details at 30 June.
+In addition, we also require the transaction history showing investment activities in terms of cryptocurrencies and Australian dollar value during the financial year.
+For the example of a holding statement, please click on the button below:

 The ATO has issued several guidelines regarding the tax treatment of cryptocurrency investments.
 When Trustees dispose of cryptocurrencies, the Fund may be subjected to capital gains tax as cryptocurrencies are taxed as a CGT asset.